-Limitation on Enrollment: This course is not open to students with previous credit for Physical Education 149 or 149W basic dribbling, heading and collection with the soccer ball.
+Limitation on Enrollment: This course is not open to students with previous credit for Physical Education 149 or 149W.

+This course provides instruction in basic soccer skill technique, strategies, etiquette and rules necessary to play soccer at the novice level.
+Topics include basic dribbling, heading and collection with the soccer ball.
 Students also define, apply and interpret the basic rules and safety procedures within the game of soccer.
 This class is designed for students interested in an active lifestyle as well as kinesiology majors.
 When this course is offered for three hours per week, the additional time is utilized for skills development and application of strategies to game situations.
 (FT) AA/AS; CSU; UC Transfer Limitation.
 See a Counselor.